yesnik/linux-guides/files.md

 A Sticky bi**t** is a permission bit that is set on a file or a directory that lets only the owner to delete or rename the file.

-- `chown +t /var/www/dev` - add sticky bit
+- `chmod +t /var/www/dev` - add sticky bit
-- `chown -t /var/www/dev` - remove sticky bit
+- `chmod -t /var/www/dev` - remove sticky bit

 ### SUID bit.
 Set-user Identification